 To tie the knot even further, offer them some free materials such as the slides, a pdf script, some interesting articles on the topic.
 Be a good friend to your participants – this will pay off in the long run.

-Here is a list of steps you should follow to create a successful first webinar:
+Here is a list of steps you should follow to create a successful first webinar if you are beginners:

 - Determine the webinar’s type (marketing, sales, training)